tupoll/tupoll-overlay/README.md

 Command::with_shell(["fish", "-c"], "pinnacle-lock").once().spawn();

 ```
-To start the window manager you will now have to create the file /usr/local/bin/start_pinnacle:
+To start the window manager you will now have to create the file /usr/local/bin/start_pinnacle
+change the bit number of the file, or write it for sudo:
 ```
 #!/bin/fish
 mkdir -p /run/user